Kettle Creek valley near Kettle Creek State Park in Pennsylvania

 If Kettle is high, warm, or crowded, Pine Creek gives a larger nearby plan with its own gauge and access structure.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 A Pennsylvania fishing license and trout permit may be required when fishing for trout.
-PFBC trout rules, stocked-water dates, special-regulation sections, and DCNR park rules should be checked before fishing; this report does not replace current regulations.
+PFBC trout rules, stocked-water dates, special fishing rule sections, and DCNR park rules should be checked before fishing.
+This report does not replace current rules.

 Cross Fork gauge area